lakshmankumar12/general_reading_notes/sae_lte_understanding.md

 # List of interfaces

+Most common Ifcs: S1, S11, S5, SGi

+* S1-C -  Control plane from Enb to MME
-* S1   -  Data plane from Enb to SGW
+* S1-U -  Data plane from Enb to SGW
 * S2   -
 * S2a  -  Trusted non-3GPP to PGW (can be PMIP or TWAG(Gtp))
 * S2b  -  Non-Trusted non-3GPP to PGW (ePDG)